SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction: Methods

 MRI reconstruction aims to recover an image $x \in \mathbb{C}^{H \times W}$ from undersampled multi-coil $k$-space measurements $y \in \mathbb{C}^{C \times H \times W}$ with $C$ receiver coils.
 The forward model is

 where $S$ denotes coil sensitivity maps, $\mathcal{F}$ is the Fourier transform, $M$ is a binary sampling mask, and $n$ is acquisition noise.
-Real-world protocols vary in anatomy, modality (T1, T2, mapping), sampling pattern (Cartesian, radial, spiral, kt), and acceleration, so the model must handle heterogeneous acquisition conditions.
+Real-world cardiac MRI protocols vary in contrast (cine, mapping, LGE, perfusion, flow), sampling pattern (Cartesian, radial, spiral, kt), and acceleration, so the model must handle heterogeneous acquisition conditions.